locationlabs/vagrant-packstack/README.md

 1. Once you have your environment up, do `vagrant up` to start the virt and installation. **Note** this takes a while, go get some coffee...

+_There is a chance of a failure on the last provisioning step (Restart Networking), this is not a fatal error and you can continue_

 ### OpenStack Orchestration via Ansible

 Next up we need to setup OpenStack with a way to let instances get to the outside world, this is